 Season The Carbon Steel Pan

 With the protective wax coating removed from the pan, the consumer can then season the pan.
 Seasoning the pan is important because it helps to create a non-stick cooking surface and also helps to protect the pan against oxidation.
-Let’s see how a carbon steel pan should be seasoned.
+Let’s see how to season a carbon steel pan.

 - Using a quality cooking oil and a paper towel, apply oil over the entire pan

-- Make sure the handle and outside of the pan is oiled as well
+- Make sure to oil the handle and outside of the pan as well

 - Place a foil-lined baking sheet on the bottom rack of the oven.